smart-data-models/dataModel.Agrifood/AgriPest/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
-- `agroVocConcept[string]`: Reference to the agrovoc term associated with this item  .
-Model: [http://schema.org/URL](http://schema.org/URL)- `alternateName[string]`: An alternative name for this item  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `hasAgriProductType[array]`: Reference to the recommended types of product that can be used to treat this pest.  .
-Model: [http://schema.org/URL](http://schema.org/URL)- `id[*]`: Unique identifier of the entity  - `name[string]`: The name of this item.  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `relatedSource[array]`: List of IDs the current entity may have in external applications  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type[string]`: NGSI Entity Type: It has to be AgriPest  <!-- /30-PropertiesList -->
+- `agroVocConcept[uri]`: Reference to the agrovoc term associated with this item  .
+Model: [http://schema.org/URL](http://schema.org/URL)- `alternateName[string]`: An alternative name for this item  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `hasAgriProductType[array]`: Reference to the recommended types of product that can be used to treat this pest  .
+Model: [http://schema.org/URL](http://schema.org/URL)- `id[*]`: Unique identifier of the entity  - `name[string]`: The name of this item  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `relatedSource[array]`: List of IDs the current entity may have in external applications  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `type[string]`: NGSI Entity Type: It has to be AgriPest  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `name`  - `type`  <!-- /35-RequiredProperties -->